gokul-gopan-k/EviCare_hackathon/design.md

-# Clinical Copilot - Design Document
+# EviCare - Design Document

 ## 1. System Overview

-Clinical Copilot is an AI-powered clinical decision-support system that helps healthcare providers make evidence-based treatment decisions by automatically analyzing patient data and matching it to relevant clinical guidelines.
+EviCare is an AI-powered clinical decision-support system that helps healthcare providers make evidence-based treatment decisions by automatically analyzing patient data and matching it to relevant clinical guidelines.
 The system addresses the challenge of information overload in healthcare, where providers must synthesize complex patient records while staying current with thousands of clinical guidelines and medical literature.

 The system ingests synthetic patient records containing diagnoses, laboratory results, medications, and vital signs.
 It uses Natural Language Processing (NLP) to extract and normalize clinical entities, then employs Retrieval-Augmented Generation (RAG) to semantically match patient conditions against a vector database of publicly available clinical guidelines from sources like the American Diabetes Association (ADA), World Health Organization (WHO), and Centers for Disease Control (CDC).

-Using Large Language Models (LLMs) as a reasoning layer, Clinical Copilot generates evidence-backed recommendations with direct citations to source guidelines.
+Using Large Language Models (LLMs) as a reasoning layer, EviCare generates evidence-backed recommendations with direct citations to source guidelines.
 Each recommendation includes a confidence score (0-100), detailed explanation of the reasoning process, and transparency into which patient data points influenced the decision.
 The system emphasizes responsible AI principles through comprehensive audit logging, bias mitigation strategies, and prominent disclaimers that position it as decision support rather than autonomous decision-making.

 For the hackathon MVP, the system focuses on common chronic conditions (diabetes, hypertension, hyperlipidemia) using synthetic patient data and publicly available guidelines.
 The architecture is designed to be modular and scalable, with clear separation between data ingestion, RAG pipeline, LLM reasoning, and presentation layers.